 After the entire roof is laid and before closing the seams with the mallet take a small brush and paint the locks with thick white lead, then close with the mallet.
-This will make a water-tight job.
-After the roof is completed the finial D in Fig. 214 is put in position.
+This will make a water-tight After the roof is job.